bbc/grandstand/README.md

 - [Spacing](https://github.com/bbc/bbc-grandstand/blob/master/lib/utilities/_spacing.scss) - a suite of `margin` and `padding` utility classes to control the spacing of elements
 - [Text Alignment](https://github.com/bbc/bbc-grandstand/blob/master/lib/utilities/_text-alignment.scss) - a set of classes to control the alignment of text both horizontally or vertically
 - [Visibility](https://github.com/bbc/bbc-grandstand/blob/master/lib/utilities/_visibility.scss) - various ways to control the visibility of an element. e.g. making an element only visible to screen-readers

+#### !important

+All utility classes carry the `!important` tag on every property to ensure our utility classes always work.

+Utility classes are very specific in their intentions.
+For example if you applied a utility class to add 8px margin on the bottom of an element you never want to override this.
+If you didn't want this behaviour, you should not have used the class in the first place.

+The [pro-active use of `!important`](http://cssguidelin.es/#important) guarantees this way of thinking.

 ## Why Grandstand?!?